Skip to main content

 LANG 380.
 Global Gateways.
 3 Credits.

-An introduction to the interdisciplinary nature of cultural practices and traditions around the world, this course will explore an understanding of culture as historical, literary, linguistic, visual, and performative.
+A window to the interdisciplinary nature of cultural practices and traditions around the world, this course will explore an understanding of culture as historical, literary, linguistic, visual, and performative.
 Through reading, writing, and discussion to foster advanced communication, students will be expected to engage and examine intercultural contexts and complexities.
 Repeatable when topics vary.
 Repeatable to 6.00 credits.
-F,S.
+F,S,SS.

 GEOG 250.
 Introduction to Geopolitics.
 3 Credits.